Ellibrinker/FlyTAU/README.md

 ### **Data consistency safeguards**
 - Invalid `FlightSeat` records (seats that do not match the flight’s aircraft) are removed automatically.
 - If `FlightSeat` records are missing for a flight, they are generated automatically from the aircraft’s seat inventory.
+- During checkout, selected seat IDs are validated server-side to ensure they belong to the requested flight, match the flight’s aircraft, and are currently marked as available.
+- Database constraints enforce uniqueness and prevent duplicates (e.g., unique seat coordinates per plane, unique seat per flight, and no duplicate items within an order).

 ---